Greece Travel Guide

 Hora Sfakion harbour

-We ate pork gyros at a snack bar, and then had a stroll around before heading back to the car for the return journey.
+We ate pork gyros at a snack bar and then strolled around before returning to the car for the homeward journey.
 Our intention was to stop in Chania as we would be driving past it anyway, even though I’d visited it on a previous trip during a sightseeing drive across the island.

 Chania